gvwilson/sensibleadventures/cloudherd/new.md

 so, Aft took the ox horn from his belt and blew three loud notes, low high low.

-Indy blew an answering note from her seat above the cloudpen gate.
+Indy blew an answering note from her seat above the cloud pen gate.
 "Now comes the hard part," she told Sergeant Dorbu.
 He, the tiger, and the tiger's boy had come with her to see off the rescue party.
 Instead of taking them with the others, she had led them up a steep